‘A different way of doing a festival’: Imagine Zero Music Festival debuts in Brandon

 Kogan and fellow Woodstock resident Cliff Johnson, who met a year and a half ago while working in the same office building in Woodstock, became fast friends while discovering a mutual passion for both music and eco-friendly initiatives.

-It didn’t take long for them to hatch the idea for the Imagine Zero Music Festival, which makes its debut May 13 at the SolarFest Main Stage in Brandon.
+It didn’t take long for them to hatch the idea for the Imagine Zero Music Festival, which makes it debut May 13 at the SolarFest Main Stage in Brandon.

 Billed as “an aspiring zero waste and zero carbon emissions music festival,” Imagine Zero aims to be entirely powered by renewable energy and have no trash.